 The Ultimate Guide to Category Management

-The concept of Category Management originates from the 1990’s.
+The concept of Category Planning originates from the 1990s.
 And was seen as a significant step change in the relationship between retailers & their suppliers.
 From an approach where suppliers competed with each other to gain the most from their relationship with the retailer.
-Category Management began the process of collaboration between the different parties for mutual benefit.
+Category Planning began the process of collaboration between the different parties for mutual benefit.
 In other words, it was seen as an opportunity to better manage the relationship between customers, retailers and suppliers.
 Where all three parties interacted towards a win-win-win situation.
 To achieve this, retailers wanted suppliers to demonstrate that they (the supplier) added value to the retailer’s business.
-Rather than just cannibalizing competitor lines, with no discernible benefit to the retailer.
+Rather than just cannibalising competitor lines, with no discernible benefit to the retailer.

 Take a simple example:

 - Brand A sells 100 units per week

 - Brand B sells 100 units per week

 - So, the Category sells 200 units per week

 - Brand A promotes, the following week, and gains 50 units, thus selling 150 units in total

 - Brand B does not promote and loses 50 units to Brand A, selling 50 units in total

 - The Category has not gained from the promotion and still sells 200 units, despite the promotion of Brand A